Lithobius/sheridan-mcgill-thesis-2025/README.md

 To access the database used, created on 2024-10-21: https://zenodo.org/records/17943978 ; doi 10.5281/zenodo.17943977
 Place this into the following directory: ./processeddata/blastdb/blastdb_202410

+First, we need to run CRABS from the CRABS folder to generate the initial database. todo; test and update these; find the description from the other readme (gapp folder?)
 	`00` scripts are to process initial downloads/etc.
 	`extract-taxonomy` would be from a NCBI summary file `extract-taxonomy_tinyseq` would be from an NCBI tinyseq file `extract_ncbinum` is from the crabs database FASTA `01_fish_ncbi-efetch-taxonomy.py` takes the output from `extract-ncbinum` or any txt file that's a list of ncbi numbers to query ncbi for taxonomy using efetch.
 Currently it does not have a method to handle problems from NCBI and will sometimes throw an error and stop the loop.
 But there is nothing wrong with the record, it just needs to be restarted.
 	`01a_trimlist.py` will trim the list of accession numbers for when efetch-taxonomy hangs up and stops.
 This way the script can be easily restarted and won't have to rewrite numbers
 	`02_fish_ncbi2worms.Rmd` Goes through the output from efetch taxonomy to: indicate gene(s) from accession number, generate a verbatim name to match, match with worms

 to do;
-	add crabs pipeline here as well
-	redirect blast from both chapters to the output
+	redirect blast from both chapters to the directory